SilkRose/Pony/src/stories/the-heist-of-my-heart/the-heist-of-my-heart.md

 I let go of Pinkie, ending the kiss.
 I open my eyes to a stunned Pinkie, just staring at me mouth agape. *Her blush could probably match mine.*

+"Wha… huh… um…" Pinkie tries to speak.

+I say, "I'm sorry, Pinkie."

+Pinkie composes herself.
+"What for?"

+"I wasn't asleep the whole time…"

+"Oh… so you heard what I said?"
+Pinkie asked as her blush intensified again.

+"Yes, but you don't need to worry about anything.
+You came here to steel my heart, well I'd say you succeeded, it's yours."

+"Does that mean what I think it does?"
+Pinkie said as a smile formed on her lips.

+"Yes Pinkie, will you go out with me?"

+Her eyes sparkle.
+"Yes."

+I kiss her again, this one short and sweet.

+I say, "As I was hugging, cuddling, and kissing you, I realized how much I liked it."

+"I liked it too," Pinkie said bashfully.
+"Would've liked it more if I was worrying the whole time."

+"Well, let me make it up to you."

+"How?"

+"We still have a few hours until it's time to get up.
+Get under this blanket and we can cuddle while we sleep."

+"I'd love that," Pinkie said in a serene voice.

+Pinkie gets under the blanket, scooting close to me.
+I lay her head on my chest, wrapping my forelegs around her.

+I kiss the top of her head and whisper, "Goodnight, Pinkie."

+Pinkie kisses my chest before she whispers back, "Goodnight, Twilight."